XanderPENG/matsim-xp/README.md

 ## TODO

--[ ] Add *Relation* process for OSM data, which is used for the PT network.
+-[X] Add *Relation* process for OSM data, which is used for the `pt` network.

--
+-[X] Complete the interconversion between road network and shp & geojson

--[ ] Complete the interconversion between road network and shp & geojson
+-[X] Develop a MATSim network-based `NetworkOptimizer` to process the link length (i.e., merge/split links that are too short/long)

--[ ] Develop a MATSim network-based `NetworkCleaner` to process the link length (i.e., merge/split links that are too short/long)
+-[ ] A new `NetworkCleaner` to process the connectivity of the multimodal network.

 -[ ] Check the reliability of cycling network using the converter. (check the consistence of the OSM network and the ***circulation plan***)